Review

 The third mechanic that makes Siege unique is the environmental destruction that is possible with your weapons and explosives.
 Your bullets have the potential to penetrate “softer” surfaces such as drywall and wood and snag your eliminations on the other side.
 If you shoot long enough or have a high caliber weapon you can even destroy the surface and make a small opening.
 Gadgets make destruction even easier as they can destroy the reinforced walls mentioned earlier and usually get rid of a huge area in a short amount of time.
 It’s honestly one of the best features available in the game and has been used very cleverly.

-To give you an example of the usefulness of the environmental destruction: Imagine that the objective you are trying to capture is a floor below you and the attackers there are well entrenched and are preventing you from easily getting in through normal means.
+To give you an example of the usefulness of the environmental destruction: Imagine that the objective you are trying to capture is a floor below you and the defenders there are well entrenched and are preventing you from easily getting in through normal means.
 You could choose to go to the floor above the objective and shoot them from above by breaking the wooden floor and shooting between the metal support beams.
 This suppressive fire from above might create enough chaos to allow your teammates to squeeze through the front door while the enemies have their attention divided.

 Example of destruction possible